AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 [^approach-zero]: To say that confirmation time approaches 0 only tells the latter half of the process by which a transaction becomes confirmed.
 The first half of that process is *getting an initial confirmation*, which is effectively a constant overhead.

+Note that PoR incents miners to publish blocks as soon as possible so that those blocks begin gaining reflections.
+If a miner does not publish a block immediately, then any competing block will start acquiring reflections first and thus hold an advantage over the withheld block.
+This mitigates the selfish mining[^selfish-mining] attack.

+[^selfish-mining]: See \href{https://cloudflare-ipfs.com/ipfs/QmNukb1L8BhEsiCbrmnkEJWAvUjhBHidinKMZKfCaLG6ep}{Majority is not Enough: Bitcoin Mining is Vulnerable} by Ittay Eyal and Emin Gün Sirer.

 ### DoS and DAGs